dxfrontier/cds-ts-repository/README.md

   public aMethod(req : Request) {

     // BaseRepository predefined methods using the 'MyEntity' entity
-    // All methods parameters will allow only parameters of type 'MyInterface'
+    // All methods parameters will allow only parameters of type 'MyEntity'

     const result1 = await this.create(...)
     const result2 = await this.createAll(...)